Graph-Embedded Multi-Agent Learning for Smart Reconfigurable THz MIMO-NOMA Networks: Smart Reconfigurable THz MIMO-NOMA Framework

-where $\widetilde{\mathbf{h}}_{nk}^{im}(t) \in \mathbb{C}^{1\times N_{\mathrm{A}}}$, $\mathbf{f}_{nk}^{jm}(t) \in \mathbb{C}^{1\times L}$, and $\mathbf{G}^{ij}(t) \in \mathbb{C}^{L\times N_{\mathrm{A}}}$ denote the direct spatial channels of AP $i$-user $(m,n,k)$, RIS $j$-user $(m,n,k)$, and AP $i$-RIS $j$ links, respectively.
+where $\widetilde{\mathbf{h}}_{nk}^{im} \in \mathbb{C}^{1\times N_{\mathrm{A}}}$, $\mathbf{f}_{nk}^{jm} \in \mathbb{C}^{1\times L}$, and $\mathbf{G}^{ij} \in \mathbb{C}^{L\times N_{\mathrm{A}}}$ denote the direct spatial channels of AP $i$-user $U_{nk}^{m}$, RIS $j$-user $U_{nk}^{m}$, and AP $i$-RIS $j$ links, respectively.

-We assume LoS paths always exist between the THz APs and its neighboring RISs.
+We assume LoS paths always exist between the APs and its neighboring RISs.
 However, the LoS paths for the AP-user and RIS-user links may be blocked.
-Therefore, $\mathbf{\widetilde{h}}_{nk}^{im}(t)$ can be calculated by
+Therefore, channel $\mathbf{\widetilde{h}}_{nk}^{im}$ can be modeled by